 I was just talking to someone who backs up their MySQL servers once a day with mysqldump, and I said in a catastrophe, you’re going to have to reload from a backup; that’s some amount of downtime, plus up to a day of lost data.

-And they said “We can just promote a slave, we’ve done it before.
+And they said “We can just promote a replica, we’ve done it before.
 It works fine.”

 So then I said “what about DROP TABLE?”

 And there was a pause.
 I assume they were realizing that the chance of accidental or malicious destruction of data is much higher than the chance of multiple servers dying at once.
 This is why replica != backup.